-All degrees offered by our department – health informatics, business informatics, and computer science – are technically rigorous.
+The degrees offered by our department – business informatics and computer science – are technically rigorous.

-Our informatics degrees require four or more programming courses, far more than your typical information systems or health information technology programs.
+Our informatics degrees require four or more programming courses, far more than your typical information systems programs.
 The fact that our informatics programs share five courses with our CS degree attests to the level of rigor.

 Further, we remain in contact with many of our graduates even after they enter the workforce.
 Whether they are working for Farm Bureau Insurance, Idaho Central Credit Union, or ON Semiconductor in Pocatello, St. Luke's Hospital or Micron in Boise, Microsoft in Seattle, or GM in Chandler, Arizona, our graduates know we are always eager to receive their feedback on ways to improve our program.

-The recent curriculum revisions that increased the technical rigor of our Business Informatics and Health Informatics programs resulted from heeding the advice of employers and graduates.
-The incorporation of multiple data analytics courses in our Master of Science in Health Informatics degree came at the advice of multiple companies across the state.
+The recent curriculum revisions that increased the technical rigor of our Business Informatics program resulted from heeding the advice of employers and graduates.

 Our degrees prepare our graduates to handle a broad range of informatics or CS related employment opportunities.
 Our programs focus on developing the competencies and skills needed to work with leading edge technologies as well as to implement process change, system design, and management within a broad spectrum of industries, all the while learning and adapting to keep pace with ever-changing technology